 Gently, Ben clears his throat.
 “Why don’t well all take our seats,” he says.
 “Give Father a moment to collect his thoughts.”

 Tonight is the second session of this year’s RCIA class.
-Everyone has grabbed a cup of coffee or some other refreshment and the class is about to begin.
+For those of you who may have missed the first class and just joined us, while the class is the responsibility of "Uncle" Joey and Ben Foster, the pastor of St. Katherines, Father Bob Scanlon and the associate pastor, Father John O'Malley have joined us tonight.
+Everyone's grabbed a cup of coffee or some other refreshment and the class is about to begin.
 It seems however, that one of the participants, Dave Palmer, just asked a question that is probably quite common among many who question the need and the place of structured religion in their lives.
 And from the reaction of the group, he is not the only one asking it.

 What say, we grab a cup of coffee and take a listen to the discussion?

-Everyone moves to get comfortable.
-Topping off his coffee cup at the refreshments table, the priest walks to the front of the class.
+Topping off his coffee cup at the refreshments table, Father Bob walks to the front of the class.

 “And he urged us to “love one another as I have loved you.”
 Janice Manning adds.

 “Exactly, Janice.
 It is a strong conviction of Christianity that the faith of one bolsters and supports the faith of others.
 In the Third Commandment, the Church considers those admonitions as a command for a collectively shared form of action and worship.
 Something that goes back to the first days of the Church.
 After all, it’s tough to love others if you don’t relate to them on some concrete, or maybe, communal, basis.
 We as a people need the support of each other … something Jesus recognized and encouraged.

 Father pauses to sip his coffee, then smiles gently.

 “It does,” Dave says softly, nodding his head gently in the affirmative,